turingschool-examples/treehouse-driven-development/README.md

   * `isBooked` (default to false)

 * Have the following functionality:
   * Be able to have a reduction in price.
-Passing in a number to this method should decrease the price property by that percent
+Passing in a number to this method should decrease the price property by that percent.
+Think of this like a discount.
-  * Determine its price point
+  * Determine its price point (Similar to common review sites and booking sites, visuals are provided to give a user a quick idea of the cost.
+Dollar signs are used here to indicate if a treehouse is affordable or expensive)
     * If the price is 100 or less, update the `pricePoint` to '$'
     * If the price is between 101 and 200, update the `pricePoint` to '$$'
     * If the price is over 200, update the `pricePoint` to '$$$'

  _Write the tests first, and then move on to your implementation code!_

-## Customer Class
+## Customer Data Model and Functionality
-Your Customer class should meet the following requirements:
+Your Customer implementatino should meet the following requirements:

-* Have the following properties:
+* Have the following state in the Data Model:
   * `budget <number>`
   * `bookings` (default to an empty array)

 * Have the following functionality:
   * Be able to check their budget.
-Passing in an instantiation of a treehouse to this method should return a boolean value indicating if they have enough money to book that treehouse or not
+You may need to pass in treehouse data so that a customer can determine if they can afford the treehouse.
+Consider returning a boolean to explain if a user has enough money in their budget to rent the treehouse.
   * Be able to book a passed in treehouse if it is in their budget
      * Add to bookings array
      * See their budget decrease by that amount